Governor Holden’s Corrupt Promised Land

 (The Main Street of the South, Anne V. Mann, Historical Films Not Always Accurate, The Southern Magazine, Volume II, Number 11, May 1936)

-The Southern historian’s view of the conflict is not considered objective unless “he accepts and proclaims the Northern (i.e., “national”) interpretation of Southern things.”
-A non-Northern viewpoint is considered by court historians as merely perpetuating the “myth of the Lost Cause.”
+Since the end of the war, the Southern historian’s view of the conflict was not considered objective unless “he accepts and proclaims the Northern (i.e., “national”) interpretation of Southern things.”

 “Once, years ago, a Southern historian beckoned me aside and led me to a room . . .
 “Look,” he said.
 An enormous machine occupied about half the room, and a graduate assistant was feeding punch cards into it.
 With inhuman noise and precision, the machine was sorting the cards.